Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

 1. Create a PetaLinux project using the following command:

    There are two ways to generate a petalinux project.
-Using the BSP for a developement board such as the ZC702.
-However, if users have a custom board then users can use the template.
+Either using the BSP for a development board such as the ZC702, or if users have a custom board, users can use the template.